You don't have to schmooze to succeed in your career - shy people may thrive in these career options.

 Do you generally prefer to be a "fly on the wall" versus the center of attention?
 Are you good at concentrating in the face of distraction?
 Consider pursuing a career in court reporting.

-As a court reporter, you might record conversations, testimonies, or speeches using specialized equipment like covered microphones, according to the U.S. Department of Labor.
+As a court reporter, you might transcribe conversations, testimonies, or speeches using specialized equipment like covered microphones or stenography machines, according to the U.S. Department of Labor.
 And you could edit transcripts for typographical errors, provide copies of transcripts to courts or lawyers, and produce an accurate and complete legal record.

 How is it ideal for quiet people?
 "Court reporting takes a rare blend of skills - including active listening, deep concentration, precision, computer and other machine operation ability, and facility with language - which are a natural match for certain quiet and shy people," Ancowitz says.